 On May 7, 2021, the Company filed a motion to permit the registration of the Judgment in districts outside the Southern District of New York in which Mona may have assets available to satisfy he Judgment.
 In June 2021, the Magistrate issued an order permitting Mona to file an Amended Counterclaim Complaint, and rejected the Company's request to execute on the Judgment.
-The Company filed a response to Mona's amended counterclaim on July 21, 2021.
+The Company filed a response to Mona's amended counterclaim on July 21, 2021, and is pursuing a renewed motion to execute on the Judgment and dismiss the counterclaim in view of case deficiencies revealed during discovery.